 I hope you know how much I love you.
 You feel ashamed and guilty about what you have said or what others may have said about you.
 I know you sometimes wrestle with your thoughts and questions about whether I have forsaken you.
-I want you to know I love you when your mind is telling you I do not.
+I want you to know I love you when your mind tells you I do not.
 I will never abandon you.
-I formed you in my sacred image, and there is no one quite like you.
+I formed you in my sacred image, and no one is quite like you.
 I am your safe place.
 (I Am Your Advocate)

 Many of the battles you fight are not the direct results of the circumstances that happen to you.
 But from how your mind perceives and handles the events you encounter each day.
-To restore your peace of mind, you must be honest about your conduct that caused your pain and suffering.
+To restore your peace of mind, you must be honest about the situation that caused your pain and suffering.

 Seek me like a baby chick seeks its mother’s protection and covering.
 I am your safe place and refuge.
 Come to me and acknowledge the faults that cause you suffering and pain.
 Do not make excuses or deny what you have done.
 The healing process to restore your peace of mind begins when you give your actions a truthful history.
 (The Stupid Mistakes You Make)